New York City Is About to Get an Injection of Tidal Power. Is This Time Different?

-New York City may be weeks away from seeing tidal power injected onto the local grid.
+New York City is close to seeing tidal power injected onto its local grid.

-Verdant Power, a 20-year-old tidal energy startup, plans to install a half-scale generator in the East River tidal strait this autumn, adding a small but novel source of generation for a city hungry for renewable energy but with limited means to generate it locally.
+Verdant Power, a 20-year-old tidal energy startup, is currently installing a half-scale generator in the East River tidal strait.
+Installation may be finished a few days from now, said Trey Taylor, the company's co-founder and chief commercial officer.

 The Roosevelt Island Tidal Energy (RITE) installation will feature three underwater 35-kilowatt turbines on a single triangular base called a TriFrame.
+The project will add a small but novel source of generation for a city hungry for renewable energy but with limited means to generate it locally.

 The RITE project may have bigger implications than the Big Apple's renewables goals.

 If the RITE generator is successful, Verdant hopes to get its technology certified by the European Marine Energy Centre, the world’s leading tidal testing facility.
-Subject to certification, the startup then plans to deploy two full-size arrays, with 10-meter-diameter blades instead of the current 5-meter models, off the coast of Wales, U.K., by around 2023, in what it hopes will be the first step in the development of a 30-megawatt tidal farm.
+Subject to certification, the startup then plans to deploy two full-size arrays, equipped with 10-meter-diameter blades instead of the current 5-meter models, off the coast of Wales, U.K., by sometime in 2023, in what it hopes will be the first step in the development of a 30-megawatt tidal farm.

+Verdant Power's fifth-gen turbines before attachment to the TriFrame base.
+(Photo: Verdant Power)

-Back in New York, meanwhile, Verdant hopes the RITE project could form the basis for a half-scale tidal demonstration center in the East River.
+Back in New York, Verdant hopes the RITE project could form the basis for a half-scale tidal demonstration center in the East River.
 For nearly a decade, the New York-based startup has held a Federal Energy Regulatory Commission license to install up to a megawatt of tidal power in New York City, enough for thirty of its 35 kW turbines mounted on ten TriFrames.

-Still, the path toward bigger tidal arrays, and even demonstration projects, looks challenging.
+Still, the path toward bigger tidal arrays, and even more demonstration projects, looks challenging.

-Deployment of the full-scale machines at the West Anglesey Tidal Demonstration Zone in Wales is dependent on finding revenue support, Verdant co-founder and chief commercial officer Trey Taylor said in an interview.
+Deployment of the full-scale machines at the West Anglesey Tidal Demonstration Zone in Wales is dependent on finding revenue support, Trey Taylor, Verdant co-founder and chief commercial officer, said in an interview.
 Plans for the larger demonstration center in the East River would also require funding.

 Tidal sector slow to take off